Before starting your business, it helps to have a clear idea of what you need to do. Key questions you will need to ask include:

 Use this e-Adviser to get recommendations for a suitable business structure, based on your business requirements.

 There are several benefits of registering a business with ACRA.
 Here are some of them:

-- The public can easily verify information about your business and its owners.
+- Legitimacy: The public can easily verify information about your business and its owners.
 It also makes it easier for customers to identify, find and transact with your business.

 - Access: Your business gets access to Government funding, such as Enterprise Singapore grants.
-You also get to participate in government tenders and secure intellectual property or patents for new products and technology
+You also get to participate in government tenders and secure intellectual property or patents for new products and technology.

 Key steps to start

 Now that you know whether to register the business, here are 6 key steps to guide you:

 Step 1: Choose a Business Structure

 Learn about the different business structures and find out which one best suits your business.

 Step 2: Choose a Business Address